cyruscyliu/llbic/README.md

 # LLVM Linux Build Issues Collection

-I guess most of you have troubles compiling old Linux kernels with clang, while the solutions to issues are all over the internet, in a blog, in commit comments, etc. The project is then aiming to put these solutions together as a `build issues collection` and a learning material of clang usage.
+I guess most of you have troubles compiling old Linux kernels with clang, while the solutions are all over the internet, in blogs, in commit comments, etc. The project is then aiming to put these solutions together as a `build issues collection` and a learning material of clang usage.
 BTW, `llbic` is short of LLVM Linux Build Issues Collection.

-In general, this project will compile old Linux kernels in llvm bitcode.
+In general, this project will compile and link old Linux kernels in llvm bitcode.

-After obtaining llvm bitcode files:
-+ write your passes on llvm bitcode files, `llc` the bitcode files to native objects, `ld` them all to en ELF executable
-+ obtaining llvm bitcode files with `-flto`, write your own LTO plugin, `clang -flto` the bitcode files to en ELF executable
-+ `llvm-link` selected llvm bitcode files, and write your own passes on the bigger llvm bitcode file

 Note:
 + Assembly files(.S) cannot be compiled to bitcode files.